 Request the review in writing within 15 days of receiving your non-renewal notice.
 You should identify in your request why you think the non-renewal is unfair.

-Seek Legal Advice about Georgia Car Insurance Laws
+Seek Legal Advice from a Georgia Car Accident Lawyer

 If you feel that you are owed compensation after an auto accident, you should seek legal advice from one of our Georgia car accident lawyers.

 Fortunately, we offer injured motorists a free consultation where they can discuss their case and ask us any questions they want.